Latécoère 17: Design and development

 The Latécoère 14's parasol wing was rectangular in plan and built around a pair of metal girder spars and with wooden ribs.
 It was fabric covered except in the centre which was covered with sheet metal and contained the fuel tank and a post box.
 The trailing edge had a large cut-out over the pilot's open cockpit to increase the upward field of view.
 On each side the wing was braced by a pair parallel of struts from the spars to the base of the fuselage, assisted about halfway out by a lighter, vertical strut pair and a third pair to the upper fuselage.
 Its centre section was attached to the fuselage by a fore and aft pair of inverted V-cabane struts.

-It was fitted with a 300 hp Renault 12 Fe water-cooled V12 engine with a vertical exhaust and a transverse radiator under the nose.
+It was fitted with a 300 hp Renault 12Fe water-cooled V12 engine with a vertical exhaust and a transverse radiator under the nose.
 The fuselage had a curved-section, with a metal structure and either plywood or metal covering (there are conflicting reports) forwards from the rear of the cabin and wooden structure with fabric covering aft.
 The cabin started aft of the cockpit, had three windows on each side and accommodated four passengers who entered by an oval port-side door.

 The empennage was conventional with metal structures and fabric covering.
 Its cantilever tailplane, mounted high on the fuselage, was rectangular in plan as were the elevators.
 The fin and balanced rudder had a triangular profile, with a vertical trailing edge.